 Office: (800) 231-7723 ext.
 2

 Amy Juliana became the NCFA’s Education Programs Manager in March of 2017.
-Juliana directs the NCFA’s education initiative, including the successful Sustainable Forestry Teachers Experience and the Forestry & Environmental Forestry Camps.
-Juliana is a North Carolina Certified Environmental Educator, a Project Learning Tree Facilitator and a Project Wet Facilitator.
-Juliana joined the NCFA after spending five years leading the natural history public education programs for two Wake County Public Parks – Crowder District Park and Historic Yates Mill County Park.
-Juliana graduated from Clemson University with a bachelor’s degree in Animal Science and from North Carolina State University with a master’s degree in Natural Resources.
-It’s worth noting that in addition to her existing relationships with environmental educators through her last position, Juliana also collaborated with the North Carolina State University Forest Education and Outreach Program (FEOP) and the North Carolina Forest Service through her master’s degree work at N.C.
-State University.
+Juliana directs the NCFA’s education initiatives, including the successful Sustainable Forestry Teachers Experience and the Forestry & Environmental Camps.
+Juliana is a North Carolina Certified Environmental Educator, a Project Learning Tree Facilitator, and a Project Wet Facilitator.
+Juliana joined the NCFA after spending five years leading the natural history public education programs for two Wake County Public Parks.
+Juliana graduated from Clemson University with a bachelor’s degree in Animal Science and Veterinary Science, and from North Carolina State University with a Master of Natural Resources.
+Amy has been an informal science educator for over ten years and has led public programs on a wide range of topics pertaining to North Carolina forestry, natural resources, and sustainability.